tanyagupta4/archlive/README.md

  * Guided Tour Through Archive

  	* The guided tour allows users the chance to walk through several events from the archive with the voice of a historical expert behind them.
 The guided tour starts by showing an user a location on a map, then allows users to learn about that location before guiding them to the next location also shown on a map.
 The guided tours main functionality is to allow users to walk through a geotagged tour while learning about how the archival events relate to each other.
- * Carosel of Events for Further Exploration/Information
+ * Carousel of Events for Further Exploration/Information

  	* This feature allows users to scroll through several events and then click on those events that interest them.
 Once they do so, the users will be guided to a page full of curated historical information about that event.